anniekao/artic_colours/Project_Notes.md

 # Features
-- as a user I want to choose a department, e.g. African Art, and have palettes generated from objects in that Collection
+- as a user I want to choose a department or subject, e.g. African Art, and have palettes generated from objects in that Collection
 - as a user I want to have palettes shown in squares
 - as a user I want to see information about the art
 - as a user I want to be able to save palettes